mding5692/CriticalMass-Interview-Answers/README.md

 Description: An open-source database written in Javascript that can be used both when online and offline (Public on github)

-What I found inspiring: I've used pouchdb before and was wondering how you make a database internally so I learnt a lot about how a database works as well as inspired by the offline functionalities that pouchDB had.
+What I found inspiring: I've used pouchdb before and was wondering how you make a database internally so I learnt a lot about how a database works as well as being inspired by the offline functionalities that pouchDB had.

 #### Building a Text Editor for a Digital-First Newsroom, technical blog post by New York Times